 The noise of the machine and the steam coming out of it.
 Pouring it little by little until creating a little crema, cream, on top and here we are: il caffe’ e’ servito (coffee is served)!

 Every morning a strong scent can be smelt in the streets of Italian cafés where coffee pops up.
 This is not simply a drink but a ritual that Italians cannot miss.
 Every morning must start with an espresso or macchiato for most of the Italians, otherwise it would not start with the right foot.

 Totally different from other types of coffee drunk abroad, Italians find it sometimes very difficult to swallow foreign coffee not because they want to be choosy but simply because they are used to something different.
-This is also the reason why famous international coffee chains such as starbucks cannot be found in the country.
-Italian young generations often claim their opening and wait for their arrival after spending their holiday or some time abroad drinking American coffee or frappuccinoes but old generations probably would hardly go inside them: they love drinking their tazzina di caffe', little cup of coffee, and they would unlikely renounce to it.
+This is also the reason why famous international coffee chains such as Starbucks could not be found in the country until recently.
+Italian young generations often claim their opening and wait for their arrival after spending their holiday or some time abroad drinking American coffee or frappuccinoes but old generations probably would hardly go inside them: they love drinking their tazzina di caffe’, little cup of coffee, and they would unlikely renounce to it.

 Naples as the hometown of traditional coffee

 Naples is renowned all over Italy for its coffee and this is why you will often find traditional cafés crowded with tourists tasting ‘na tazzulell e’ caffe’ as they would say in Neapolitan dialect.

 The length of coffee is not the only thing that makes it different; the blend but especially the water gives it a different touch- some Neapolitans would say this, boasting the coffee made in their town .